By: Robert Avsec, Executive Fire Officer

 The NFPA just released it fourth needs assessment for the U.S. fire service (Following similar assessments conducted by NFPA in 2001, 2005 and 2010).
 One of the survey questions asked whether departments have a program to maintain basic firefighter fitness and health, such as is required in NFPA 1500, Standard on Fire Department Occupational Safety and Health Program.

-Overall, just 27% of the responding departments have a program to maintain basic firefighter fitness 20161116_ff-fitness-4and health, up from 20% in 2001 and down from 30% in 2010 (Based upon the 4,871 departments reporting on this question).
+Overall, just 27% of the responding departments have a program to maintain basic firefighter fitness and health, up from 20% in 2001 and down from 30% in 2010 (Based upon the 4,871 departments reporting on this question).
 The report’s authors have projected that 62 percent of all firefighters in the U.S. (716,000 firefighters) are working in departments that do not have a program for maintaining basic firefighter health and fitness.

 NFPA’s “Fourth Needs Assessment of the U.S. Fire Service” (PDF)